cwmaloney/drcf2018/README.md

 1. In VS Code, open the project folder (File/Open)
 1. On the left navigation pane (Activity bar), click the debug icon
-1. Choose Grizilla as the debug configuration (next to the green arrow)
+1. Choose holidaylights.js Server as the debug configuration (next to the green arrow)
-1. Click the green arrow icon in the debug view to start node.js running grizilla.js and attach the debugger
+1. Click the green arrow icon in the debug view to start node.js running holidaylights.js and attach the debugger

 ## Quick tests